DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

 \section{Experimental Results}

-In this section, we demonstrate extensive experimental results to answer the following questions: (1) Are the learned representations disentangled? (\secref{knn}) (2) Are the disentangled representations effective? (\secref{main_table}) (3) Does DEVIAS outperform the baselines in achieving a balanced learning of action and scene representations in both in-context and out-of-context scenarios? (\secref{main_table}) (4) How can we effectively disentangle action and scene representations? (\secref{abl}) To this end, we first provide details about the implementations in \secref{imp}, the datasets in \secref{dataset}, the evaluation metric in \secref{eval}, and the baselines in \secref{baseline}.
+In this section, we carefully design and conduct extensive experiments to answer the following research questions: (1) Are the learned representations disentangled? (\secref{main_table}) (2) Are the disentangled representations beneficial for achieving a balanced action and scene recognition performance in seen and unseen action-scene combination scenarios? (\secref{main_table}) (3) Are disentangled representations beneficial for transfer learning? (\secref{downstream}) (4) How can we disentangle representations? (\secref{abl}) To this end, we first provide details about the implementations in \secref{imp}, the datasets in \secref{dataset}, the evaluation metrics in \secref{eval}, and the baselines in \secref{baseline}.